 As with all BMW M models, you can use some of this car’s prodigious power to coax the back end into a slide – although you’ll need to be quick with your corrections because the rear tyres break away quickly.
 Despite being the most powerful, the GTS actually feels grippier, thanks to super sticky rubber on the rear tyres.
 If you know what you're doing, you can still get the tail out on tight hairpins, though.

-The Competition Pack model feels even sharper to drive.
+The M4 Competition feels sharper than ever to drive.
 Even with the dampers in their softest setting the ride is firm, and the whole car fizzes and vibrates over the smoothest surfaces.
 The trade-off for this stiffness is even greater agility and involvement.
 In the dry, the recalibrated differential delivers greater traction, but with the stability control disabled it’s still possible to get the rear wheels smoking.
 In the wet, the traction control fights wheelspin in the first four gears.
 This hardcore approach won’t be to all tastes, but there’s no denying it delivers an even more exciting driving experience.

 The most controversial aspect of this M4 is its engine, which features turbochargers for the first time.
 However, diehard M car fans have nothing to fear, as it’s sensational.
 The partly synthesised exhaust note in Sports Plus mode is slightly noisy and has an artificial sound, but the performance potential isn’t in doubt.

-All cars come with a six-speed manual gearbox, but most buyers specify BMW’s M-DCT seven-speed twin-clutch gearbox.
+All cars come with BMW’s M-DCT seven-speed twin-clutch gearbox.
 In auto mode this unit delivers silky smooth shifts, yet use the steering wheel-mounted paddle shifters and you benefit from searingly quick manual changes.